 Get in touch with our savings team

-If you'd like to let us know that someone's passed away, you can get in touch with our team who'll guide you through the process and next steps.
+If you'd like to let us know that someone's passed away, you can get in touch with our team who'll guide you through the process of what happens to a savings account when someone dies and the next steps.
 You can choose whether to call us on 0800 028 3746, or email us below – it's completely up to you.Email us

 If the mortgage is held in a single name, or both mortgage holders pass away then we’ll make contact with the customers’ representatives to discuss redemption of the mortgage.
 Usually, the outstanding balance is redeemed through the sale of the mortgaged property.
 On receipt of the full redemption funds, we discharge our interest in the property and its title at the Land Registry.